manatlan/htag/docs/runners.md

 For example :

  * [BrowserHTTP](#browserhttp) is really adapted to run your htag app with just pure python.
- * [BrowserStarletteHTTP](#browserstarlettehttp) is the perfect runner during developpement process, because it can autoreload on file changes, and it's easier to follow http interactions.
+ * [DevApp](#devapp) is the perfect runner during developpement process, because it autoreloads (and autorefreshs UI) on file changes, and it's easy to follow http interactions in devtools/console of your browser.
  * [PyWebView](#pywebview) is the perfect solution, to deliver a gui python app, as a freezed exe (embbeding the pywebview/cef).
  * [ChromeApp](#chromeapp) is the perfect solution to deliver a gui python app, with minimal footprints, because it will reuse the installed chrome of the computer.
  * [PyScript](#pyscript)" is fun, if you only have a browser (no need of python ;-), just html !